American Brass Quintet Seminar @Aspen Back To Programs of Study /...

 The American Brass Quintet Seminar @Aspen (ABQS @A) is the country’s premier brass chamber music training program for emerging, preformed brass quintets.

 Enjoy four weeks of daily, intensive study devoted exclusively to brass quintet repertoire, rehearsal techniques, and performance, led by members of the American Brass Quintet, faculty of the AMFS since 1970 and The Juilliard School since 1987.
 Participants will also receive weekly private instruction with the members of the ABQ.

-In addition to daily coaching and rehearsals, ensembles will participate in a number of events such as open rehearsals of the American Brass Quintet, public performances, master classes, workshops (e.g. composer readings and community engagement activities).
+In addition to daily coaching and rehearsals, ensembles will participate in a number of events such as open rehearsals of the American Brass Quintet, public performances, performance classes, and workshops (e.g., composer readings and community engagement activities).

-Three 2022 brass quintet fellowship opportunities are available (fifteen individual fellowships) for preformed brass quintets.
-Fellowships cover tuition and room/board in AMFS housing or recipients can opt to receive a stipend toward off-Campus housing expenses.
+At least one preformed 2023 brass quintet will be invited on fellowship, which includes tuition, room, and board in School housing, or the option to receive a housing stipend to be used toward off-campus living expenses.
 Fellowships are awarded to ensembles in pursuit of a career in brass chamber music.
-Up to two additional quintets may be accepted, with little or no financial assistance.
+An additional four quintets may be accepted, with little to no financial assistance.

 HOW TO APPLY

 APPLICATION OPEN SEPTEMBER 15